JeffreyUrban/JeffreyUrban.github.io/index.md

 These may provide insight on some areas of experience.

-**Please excuse awkward formatting while I adapt this site from tab outline text to markdown.**
+**Please excuse awkward formatting while I adapt this site from tabbed outline text to markdown.**